elasticio/elasticio.github.io/content/_getting-started/quota-overview.md

 ![Quota page](/assets/img/getting-started/quota/quota.png)

-By clicking **View Report**, you will see a resource usage chart and quota usage per each Workspace you have, and by clicking on the Workspace from the list, you can see quota usage per Flow:
+By clicking on **View Report**, you will see a resource usage chart and quota usage per each Workspace you have, and by clicking on the Workspace from the list, you can see quota usage per Flow:

 ![Report](/assets/img/getting-started/quota/quotadetail.gif)